friscoMad/botCommander/README.md

 # BotCommander

-  The complete solution for [node.js](http://nodejs.org) interactive interfaces, focused in bots, inspired by [Commander.js](https://github.com/tj/commander.js).
+  The complete solution for [node.js](http://nodejs.org) interactive interfaces, focused in bots, based on and inspired by [Commander.js](https://github.com/tj/commander.js).

 ## Overview